mratsim/blocksmith/hotdb.md

 ## Ownership & Serialization

-The HotDB is owned by the BlockSMith which initializes it and can kill it as well.
+The HotDB is owned by the Blocksmith which initializes it and can kill it as well.
 Initialization can be done from a serialized HotDB.

 Format to define.